The Republic of Wolves: History

 Maggio graduated from Long Island's Stony Brook University in 2012 and soon after moved to the West Coast.

 On January 6, 2013, the band uploaded a new track entitled "Consequence" on SoundCloud, with the description stating that it would appear on their upcoming album to be released "later this year".
+The band released their second full-length album No Matter How Narrow on December 17, 2013.
 The song did not appear on the standard version of the album, however.
 On January 11, 2014 the band made the track available for free download on the Simple Stereo website.

-In September 2014, the band rejoined with the original drummer, Wall, as they prepared for that year's upcoming Warped Tour.
+In September 2014, the band rejoined with their original drummer Chris Wall as they prepared for that year's upcoming Vans Warped Tour.

+On May 5, 2017, the band's song Birdless Cage was featured on a compilation album benefiting the ACLU.
+The release was curated by John Nolan of fellow Long Island band Taking Back Sunday and also featured songs by Anti-Flag, Kevin Devine, Anthony Green, John-Allison Weiss, and Cassino.

-Their third album Shrine was released in 2018.
+Their third album Shrine was released on March 27, 2018.
+Exactly one year later, the band officially released an extended version of the album featuring 3 additional songs.

+On September 22, 2021, the band was featured on a compilation album commemorating the 20th anniversary of the album Take Off Your Pants and Jacket by the pop-punk band Blink-182.

-In 2020, Maggio participated on Jeopardy!, becoming a two-time winner.
+In 2020, singer Mason Maggio participated on Jeopardy!, becoming a two-time winner.
+In 2023, he returned to the show as a Champions Wildcard quarterfinalist.

+On December 11, 2023, the band posted a cryptic teaser video to their social media pages.
+The very next day, they surprise-released their third official extended play Why Would Anyone Want to Live This Long? digitally on December 12, 2023.
+On December 29, 2023, the band released an acoustic cover of the song "A Long December" by Counting Crows.
+In February 2024, they released their first ever remix of their song "Nightjar" by The Kickdrums, adding that the track would be included as a digital download with the eventual vinyl release of Why Would Anyone Want to Live This Long?.